Kubecost and OpenCost: Native FinOps in Kubernetes

-OpenCost (CNCF sandbox) and Kubecost (commercial version) solve a basic Kubernetes problem: “how much does each namespace cost?”.
-Cloud bills group by resource/tag, not by K8s workload.
-Kubecost maps AWS/GCP/Azure billing to K8s constructs: pods, deployments, namespaces, labels.
+OpenCost[1] (CNCF sandbox) and Kubecost[2] (its commercial edition) solve a basic Kubernetes problem: “what does each namespace actually cost?”.
+AWS, GCP, and Azure bills group by cloud resource and tag, not by K8s workload.
+Kubecost maps cloud billing from any provider to native Kubernetes constructs — pods, deployments, namespaces, labels — finally giving cost visibility at the level where teams make decisions.

 - Cost allocation: per pod, namespace, label, deployment.

-- Cloud billing integration: AWS CUR, GCP Billing Export, Azure.
+- Cloud billing integration: AWS CUR, GCP Billing Export, Azure Cost Management.

 - Alerting: budget-exceeded notifications.